blakej11/blakej11.github.io/meals/elbulli/index.md

 ------------------------------------------------------------------------
 ![](36-0712.jpg#center)
-### Course 18: "ravioli de malta con mantequilla, erizos y lima" <br />
-  ("Malt ravioli with butter, sea urchin and lime")
+### Course 18: "ravioli de malta con mantequilla, erizos y lima" ("Malt ravioli with butter, sea urchin and lime")

 Ravioli made of malt (the black stuff), filled with warm liquid butter and grains of salt, and topped with sea urchin, lime zest, and lime juice.